 I love camping!
 My parents took us camping every summer growing up and we had the best time!

-We always did our camping at the beach during the summer.
-So camping in cooler weather when you need real sleeping bags, jackets, and a fire for something more than s’mores was a novel concept for me.
+In Florida, we did our camping at the beach during the summer.
+So camping in cooler weather where you need real sleeping bags, jackets, and fire for something more than s’mores was a novel concept for me.

 I was a little intimidated by the cold night temperatures, but I planned as best I could and went for it anyway.
 And I’m so glad that I did!